maytsai/Revenue-Business-Analytics-for-Corporate-Travel-Platform/README.md

      Monthly booking volume and revenue by product.
 Surfaces the July booking volume decline and the August revenue anomaly.
   3. High-Loss Month Booking Deep Dive: July

-     Diagnoses whether July's 32% volume drop was driven by a spike in booking losses or a collapse in new demand — two problems that require different interventions.
+     Diagnoses whether July's 32% volume drop was driven by a spike in booking losses or a collapse in new demand: two problems that require different interventions.
   4. High-Loss Product Deep Dive: Car & Hotel

       Examines loss patterns for the two highest-loss products.
   5. Revenue Analysis

-     Translates monthly booking volume into revenue terms — gross revenue, loss amount, and net revenue — to quantify the financial impact of down months and validate whether revenue spikes align with volume gains.
+     Translates monthly booking volume into revenue terms: gross revenue, loss amount, and net revenue to quantify the financial impact of down months and validate whether revenue spikes align with volume gains.
   6. User Behavior

      Segments travelers by annual booking frequency (Frequent / Occasional / One-time) to understand who drives revenue, which tiers disappeared in July, and whether August's revenue spike reflects a real demand shift or a statistical artifact.
   7. Key Findings & Recommendations

-      Consolidates findings into an Act / Investigate / Watch framework — separating what is actionable now from whay requires further data before intervention.
+      Consolidates findings into an Act / Investigate / Watch framework, separating what is actionable now from what requires further data before intervention.